CSC207-UofT/course-project-group-50/phase1/design_document.md

   phase.

-- **A brief description of which packaging strategies you considered, which you decided to use, and why.
-(see slide 7 from the packages slides)**
+### Packaging Startegies

-  - We considered packaging the program in a couple ways, the most basic of which we got to in Phase 1, but we plan to spend more time planning and brainstorming better ways to package which we will implement for Phase 2.
+We considered packaging the program in a couple ways, the most basic of which we got to in Phase 1, but we plan to spend more time planning and brainstorming better ways to package which we will implement for Phase 2.
   The one we ended up implementing was organizing based on Clean Architecture by creating a separate folder for each leve.
 This way, it is streamlined with dependencies.
 Another strategy we considered was by organizing by use cases; for